sublimehq/Packages/README.md

 ## Missing Packages

 This repository only contains syntax definition focused packages.
-Notably, Packages such as 'Default' and 'Theme - Default' are not included.
+Notably, packages such as 'Default' and 'Theme - Default' are not included.